 The live discussion session followed by bloggers asking various queries to the expert panel to specify details and points that needed more emphasis.
 Ms. Juhi Chawla and Dr. Shehla both answered patiently to all our questions.

-What I gathered and want to share from the event is
+What I gathered from the event

 - We all know the symptoms of thyroid disorder – weight gain, tiredness, hair fall etc to name a few.
 I immediately took the test in a week’s time.
 I have been detected with Hypothyroidism, but stay determined and positive to get it under control with medication and better lifestyle.